 - Stainless steel: Therapy Premium Cleaner and Polish

 - Carpets: Kids ‘N’ Pets

 While you’re at it, grab a paintbrush.
-To reel in multiple offers, a house has to appeal to every buyer.
-Buyers don’t want to see kid’s decals on the walls or height markings on the doorframe.
+To reel in multiple offers, a house has to appeal to every buyer, and most buyers don’t want to see kid’s decals on the walls or height markings on the doorframe.

-When we looked at psychological studies about how buyers experience colors and surveyed top agents about the hot color trends in the housing market, we found that more buyers can picture themselves best in a home with beige walls.
-Paint every room in a clean beige paint, and your house will look brand new.
+Psychological studies about how buyers experience colors, and top agents surveyed about the hot color trends, revealed that more buyers can picture themselves best in a home with neutral-colored interior walls.
+Paint every room in clean white, cream, or light gray paint, and your house will look brand new.

 Replace carpets and refinish floors

 A house with carpeting can be a turn-off to buyers, especially in a home with kids.
 If the carpet is more than five years old, steaming cleaning may not be enough.
 Most buyers can see past a deep clean.

 Replacing the carpet yourself is often cheaper than giving buyers a credit at close for dingy, stained carpet.
 You can pick the price point, and even though most buyers prefer hardwood floors, they’re more willing to look past carpeting in a home if it’s nice, new, and neutral.

 What if you’re lucky enough to have hardwood floors?
 They may only need a quick once-over with a floor refinisher.
 But, if you’ve raised a puppy and taught three kids to roller skate on these surfaces, you may need a professional’s opinion.
 Ask your agent if they need a good clean and condition, or a full refinishing.

 Here are some products to help shine up your floors.